holds the rocky reef ledge zones

 Diet

 Feeds on small crustaceans, worms and molluscs.
 Lives on rocky bottoms and muddy flats between 20 and 200 metres depth.
 Deep reef resident.
-Classic Kiwi fish and chips fish found in coastal waters.
+Classic Kiwi fish and chips fish.

 Habitat